analyzr-ai/analyzr-sdk-python/README.md

 2. Get an API username and password from your Analyzr admin (you may need SSO credentials from your local admin instead).

-3. To confirm you are able to connect to the API, and check the API version as follows from a Python session:
+3. Confirm you are able to connect to the API, and check the API version as follows from a Python session:
 ```
 >>> from analyzrclient import Analyzer